Shijia-Huang/kitchensink-modernizer/README.md

 - Modes: `comment` (adds inline explanation) and `modernize` (suggests architectural updates)
 - GUI with drag-and-drop support
 - Command-line interface
+- Can be imported and used directly as a Python module

 ---